isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * ???
 * show how possible checks are avoided by interfaces that pass polymorphic base classes around, when they actually know what they need?
-  Or strings as "free-style" options
+  Or strings as “free-style” options

 ##### Enforcement

-* Flag (pointer, count)-style interfaces (this will flag a lot of examples that can't be fixed for compatibility reasons)
+* Flag (pointer, count)-style interfaces (this will flag a lot of examples that can’t be fixed for compatibility reasons)
 * ???

 ### <a name="Rp-early"></a>P.7: Catch run-time errors early

 ##### Reason

-Avoid "mysterious" crashes.
+Avoid “mysterious” crashes.
 Avoid errors leading to (possibly unrecognized) wrong results.

 ##### Example